 Scandic Sourcing provides a customized program that includes program development, training of sourcing and purchasing staff and independent third party inspections.
 When we design the program we look at international guidelines (UN, OECD, ICC) and our client's internal value systems and policies.

 We also look at the Chinese legal situation.
 The Chinese legal system is comprehensive but new laws take many years to implement and are implemented inconsistently in different areas, and sometimes capaigns are done with little warning to weed out manufacturers who dont meassure up.
 Scandic Sourcing has practical experience of production management in China and knows what areas the government are promoting and what is common practice in the industry.
 We balance this with common sense from a western perspective to give you an effective program.

 Why is a third party inspection needed?

-A third party inspection alerts higher management and gives much better access to staff and confidential data.
+A third party inspection alerts higher management at suppliers and gives much better access to staff and confidential data.
 Scandic Sourcing sends in a team with HR, safety and environmental competence.
 We get access to employee files, training records, accident reporting, government reports, overtime, pension and benefit payment records.

 Why is it important now?

 No supplier, even in developed countries, do everything perfect.
 In China with rapid development, there is a generally very low awareness about EHS and labour issues both at the management and worker levels.
 There is still a very wide gap between what is accepted in Europe and the daily reality in China.
 Thus it is necessary for foreign companies active in China to have a clear picture of their supplier base and eliminate any risky suppliers.
 With ISO 14000 certification it is also a requirement to have third party inspections of suppliers.

 It should also be noted that there is a risk with suppliers that don't meet local regulations.
 Authorities have strong powers to immediately shut down a supplier they don't think comply and it takes time to replace and train a new supplier.